Siphon880gh/devbrain/Version Control - git, github, gitlab/Nested Repos and Submodules/Why git submodules.md

+### TLDR:
+Git submodules are separate Git repositories that can be nested inside your main repository without interfering with its version control.
+They’re a practical way to include entire folders from other GitHub or GitLab repositories directly into your project.
+Each submodule, if they're also remote repositories, maintains its own origin independent of the parent repo.

+To add a submodule, navigate to your repository and use the git submodule add command.
+This links the nested folder as a tracked submodule in your project—but managed separately from your main repo's history.
+While you can use the same external repository as a submodule across multiple projects, each project will have its own copy, so this approach doesn’t reduce storage space.

+---

 Adding submodules for nested repository folders in a Git project offers several advantages, particularly when managing complex projects with dependencies on specific versions of other projects or libraries.
 Here are some key benefits of using submodules: